 Architect Robert C. Reamer was hired by Harry W. Child, president of the Yellowstone Park Transportation Company, to design the hotel.
 Financial support from the Northern Pacific Railroad allowed the dream to come true.

-Today, the historic hotel stands as an enduring monument to what is known as “parkitecture.”
+Today, the historic hotel stands as an enduring monument to what is known as “parkitecture,” a form of architecture that used local materials and cultural history to project a true sense of place.
 The gnarled logs woven into the lodgepole pine, stone, and lumber hostelry have awed visitors and architects alike.
 Even Disney demonstrated its admiration for the inn, modeling its Wilderness Lodge at Disney World after this landmark hotel.

 Occidental Hotel in Buffalo, Wyoming